-For those who own or are looking to purchase a base to mid-range office chair in the future, I hope this list assists you in your selection and/or operation of your office chair.
+For those who own or are looking to purchase a base to mid-range office chair in the future, I hope this list assists you in your selection or operation of your office chair.

 Manufacturers may sometimes list tilt and tilt tension adjustment as two separate functions.
-I feel that they are closely related and the fact that you almost can’t have one without the other, to be reason to treat them as one feature.
-Most types of task, computer and executive chairs feature tilt with adjustable tilt tension.
-Tilt is what enables the user to rock or recline backwards to a set limit defined by the chairs mechanism or control plate.
+We feel that these office chair controls are closely related and the fact that you almost can’t have one without the other, to be a reason to treat them as one feature.
+Most types of task, computer, and executive chairs feature tilt with adjustable tilt tension.
+Tilt is what enables the user to rock or recline backward to a set limit defined by the chairs mechanism or control plate.
 The tilt tension adjustment is modified by turning a usually large round knob found underneath the seat toward the front of the chair.
 (Some chair manufacturers are moving the tilt tension control to a lever or dial elsewhere on the chair, but most are still located in the front.)
 The tilt tension knob will increase or decrease the amount of force needed to make the chair rock or recline backward.
 Usually, several turns of the tilt tension knob are required to loosen or tighten the tension to a noticeable level.

 This function sounds easy but you would be surprised at how many people have difficulty with this, and it’s not always their fault.
 One of the problems with tilt lock is that not all manufacturers use the same lever or put the lever in the same area to control this function leading to various ways a chairs tilt lock adjustment could be modified.
-Consulting your chairs owners manual is always the best practice to help familiarize your self with your chairs specific controls.
-In general some manufactures may use levers or paddles like the ones used for seat height adjustment to control tilt lock, or many use a single lever or rod that needs pushed in or pulled out to lock or unlock the chairs tilt.
+Consulting your chairs owners manual is always the best practice to help familiarize your self with your chair’s specific controls.
+In general, some manufacturers may use levers or paddles like the ones used for seat height adjustment to control tilt lock, or many use a single lever or rod that needs pushed in or pulled out to lock or unlock the tilt of the chair.
 Usually, once a chair is locked in a tilt position it cannot be unlocked until the user reclines or tilts back a few degrees further relieving pressure from the lock bar or pin so that the chair may be reset back to the original position.
 Tilt lock is also used to lock out tilt completely when the chair is in the upright position.

 A lot of computer and task chairs offer this feature.
-Basically, this function allows the backrest to recline twice as fast as the seat cushion or at a 2-to-1 ratio, this allows the user to recline while keeping their seat relatively level to the floor instead of the traditional “rocking chair” type recline.
+Basically, this office chair control allows the backrest to recline twice as fast as the seat cushion or at a 2-to-1 ratio, this allows the user to recline while keeping their seat relatively level to the floor instead of the traditional “rocking chair” type recline.